RKSole/VoxPopuli/README.md

 # VoxPopuli
-Huge project which chases to make the complaint's gestion easier for thousands of customers and business.
+Huge project which chases to make the complaint's gestion easier for thousands of customers and businesses.